AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 {sample}Maps\_Connectors\_09{sample}

-Curvature parameter cannot be different for hovered and selected states, as well as the {api:anychart.core.map.series.Connector#endSize}**.endSize()**{api} and {api:anychart.core.map.series.Connector#startSize}**.startSize()**{api} parameters.
+Curvature parameter cannot be different for hovered and selected states, as well as the {api:anychart.core.map.series.Connector#endSize}.endSize(){api} and {api:anychart.core.map.series.Connector#startSize}.startSize(){api} parameters.
 They stay the same in all states.

 ### Markers

 Another special parameter of the connectors is their markers' position.
-To adjust it use {api:anychart.core.ui.MarkersFactory.Marker#position}**.position()**{api} method which accepts string values like "start", "end", "middle", or ratio from 0 to 1, or a percent value.
+To adjust it use {api:anychart.core.ui.MarkersFactory.Marker#position}.position(){api} method which accepts string values like "start", "end", "middle", or ratio from 0 to 1, or a percent value.
 This method manages each marker's position on a connector.
 It can be defined through the dataSet as well.
 Let's use both ways of defining our markers' position in the next sample.

 ```
 	// create data set